-We would like to express our appreciation to our staff, committee members, partner organizations, government agencies, volunteers, interns and donors, who have generously devoted their time, resources and expertise to our cause.
-We are grateful to the Singapore Exchange and BinjaiTree Foundation for their invaluable support since our inception.
-2018 promises to be another exciting year as we continue to strengthen our capabilities and extend our outreach programme.
-SSC remains steadfast in our mission to help charities manage their key risks while enhancing their governance and organisational excellence.
+We wish to express our profound appreciation to Prof Sheila S.Y.
+Wang, Academic Director, MBA Management Practicum, National University of Singapore and her team of four MBA candidates, who facilitated our Board Strategic Review.
+To our staff, committee members, partner organisations, government agencies, volunteers, interns and donors, who have generously donated their time, resources and expertise to our cause.
+We are grateful to the Singapore Exchange and BINJAItree Foundation, for their invaluable support since our inception.
+2019, is our tenth anniversary year.
+While we shall mark the occasion with certain exceptional celebratory events, SSC shall remain steadfast, over the next ten years, in our mission to assist charities manage their key risks while enhancing their governance and organisational excellence.

 Chairman & Board of Directors

 Gan Seow Ann